5l1v3r1/dashboard-3/readme.md

 ## Documentation

-Dashboard has setup and usage documentation contained in `readme.md` files.
+Dashboard and modules have setup and usage documentation contained in `readme.md` files.
 This is the Dashboard readme.md.

-Dashboard has API documentation for [developers](https://userdashboard.github.io/api).
-The online documentation includes sample response objects.

-Dashboard has UI documentation for [users](https://userdashboard.github.io/account) demonstrating how to perform account-related tasks like changing passwords or cancelling subscriptions.

-Dashboard has UI documentation for [administrators](https://userdashboard.github.io/administrators) demonstrating all the administrative functionality.

 Dashboard has run-time documentation generated when the server starts:

-- `api.txt` documents each API endpoint in your server
+- `api.txt` provides a local copy of usage information for all of your API endpoints

-- `sitemap.txt` documents all URLs in your server
+- `sitemap.txt` contains your configuration, all URLs and where they have come from

+The `readme.md` files are published in the online documentation too.
+Online [API documentation](https://userdashboard.github.io/dashboard-api) has more information than the `api.txt` files.
+The UI documentation for [users](https://userdashboard.github.io/account) and [administrators](https://userdashboard.github.io/administrators) demonstrates how to browse to or use each page.

 # Write your application server